nffdiogosilva/docker-ansibleplaybook/README.md

-# Python on Wheezy in a docker container
+# Ansible playbook executable via docker

-An ansible-playbook as an etnr
+A Dockerfile with ansible-playbook as entrypoint.

 ## Getting Started

-Assuming Docker is installed and in case you want to interact inside the container:
+How to use it:

 ```shell
 docker container run --rm -it nffdiogosilva/ansible-playbook [options] playbook.yml